KonomiAI/Chronicle/docs/design/user_stories.md

 # User Stories

+This document includes a list of user stories we

+User stories that are fully implemented are checked, user stories with automated testing implemented, will have the testing method labeled.

+## Identity and login

+- [x] As a user, I can sign in and sign out of the application using correct credentials `(e2e)`
+- [x] As a user, I can update their password and sign in with updated password `(e2e)`
+- [x] As a user, when I try to login from a disallowed IP source, an error message should be displayed to the user `(jest)`

-## Identity Access Control
+## Identity and access control

+### IP Allowlist

-- [ ] As an Owner, I want to be able to update the IP Whitelist, so I can prevent offsite activities.
+- [x] As an Owner, I want to be able to update the IP Whitelist, so I can prevent offsite activities. (e2e)
-- [ ] As an Owner, I want to ensure my staff cannot access the data from an unknown IP address.
+- [x] As an Owner, I want to ensure my staff cannot access the data from an unknown IP address.
 So I can protect the privacy of my customers
-- [ ] As a staff member, I want to be able to add staff to the system, so other staff could access the system as well.
+- [x] As a staff member, I want to be able to add staff to the system, so other staff could access the system as well. (e2e)

+### Staff management

-- [ ] As a staff, I want to be able to reset another staff's account password, so they can regain access if they forgot their password
+- [x] As a staff, I want to be able to reset another staff's account password, so they can regain access if they forgot their password
-- [ ] As a staff member, I want to be able to view the email and role details of another staff
+- [x] As a staff member, I want to be able to view the email and role details of another staff (e2e)
-- [ ] As a staff member, I want to be able to view the roles created for my company, so I can create missing roles and update existing ones
-- [ ] As a staff member, I want to be able to suspend other staff accounts so I can prevent them from accessing the system.
+- [x] As a staff member, I want to be able to suspend other staff accounts so I can prevent them from accessing the system. (e2e)
-- [ ] As a staff member, I want to be able to delete a staff account, so I can remove their personal information from the system.
+- [] As a staff member, I want to be able to delete a staff account, so I can remove their personal information from the system.

+### Role Management

+- [x] As a staff member, I want to be able to view the roles created for my company, so I can create missing roles and update existing ones.
-- [ ] As an owner, I want to be able to view the IP addresses I allow- [ ] listed, so I can add new ones and remove old ones.
+- [x] As an owner, I want to be able to view the IP addresses I allowlisted and add new ones and remove old ones, so I can adapt to company network changes.
 - [ ] As a staff member, I want to be able to create roles, so that nothing more than the required permissions are given.
 - [ ] As a staff member, I want to be able to update staff roles, so other staff can get access to what they need.
 - [ ] As a staff member, I want to be able to update other staff account's details, so that their information can be up to date.